oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 ## Task 4: Upgrade and convert to PDB

-When the *REFRESHPDB* is over, AutoUpgrade executes a final refresh to bring over the latest changes.
+When the *REFRESHPDB* phase is over, AutoUpgrade executes a final refresh to bring over the latest changes.
 Then, it disconnects the PDB from the non-CDB and starts the upgrade and conversion to PDB.

 1. At this time, AutoUpgrade should have moved past the *REFRESHPDB* stage.
 In the first terminal, check the output of the `lsj` command running in the AutoUpgrade console.